Blood of the Wolf

 1185-1206 CE

-The conflict peaked at the Battle of Thirteen Sides.
-Temujin's forces were better organized and more tactically flexible, partly because he had restructured them into units of ten, one hundred, and one thousand, cutting across tribal lines and replacing old loyalties with a clean decimal system.
+Over the years between 1201 and the final kurultai, Temujin restructured his forces into units of ten, one hundred, and one thousand, cutting across tribal lines and replacing old loyalties with a clean decimal system.
 Coordination improved.
 Tribal politics lost their grip on the chain of command.

 By 1206 CE, every major rival tribe had been defeated or absorbed.
 At a great assembly (kurultai) on the banks of the Onon River, Temujin was proclaimed Genghis Khan, Universal Ruler of all Mongolia.
 The old tribal divisions were dissolved and the people were reforged into a single nation, governed by a new legal code called the Yasa.